 Bangladesh to install fences around Rohingya refugee camps

-Khan did not say exactly when construction of the fences will begin at more than 30 camps near the border.
+Khan did not say exactly when construction of the fences would begin at more than 30 camps near the border.

 Last year, the U.N.-established Independent International Fact-Finding Mission on Myanmar recommended the prosecution of top Myanmar military commanders on charges of genocide, war crimes and crimes against humanity.
 Myanmar has rejected the allegations.